 The last hand

-The neuroprosthetic hand developed at the UMN and presented in a scientific article on Journal of Neural Engineering (I link it here) Is controlled through a neural chip.
-The chip is equipped with its own AI-based 'neural decoder' that uses machine learning to convert neural signals into machine-compatible math data.
+The neuroprosthetic hand developed at UMN and presented in a scientific article on Journal of Neural Engineering (I link it here) Is controlled through a neural chip.
+The chip features its own AI-based 'neural decoder' that uses machine learning to convert neural signals into machine-friendly mathematical data.

-The system can guide the movement of the robotic arm, or potentially anything controllable from a computer or the Internet, at the user's convenience.
+The system can guide the movement of the robotic arm, or potentially anything controllable by a computer or the Internet, at the user's discretion.

 There is no shortage of risks and problems